SpandanDhru/chess-coach/README.md

 # Chess AI Coach

+Note: GitHub repo in progress; Will be updated soon.
 A personal chess coaching agent that analyzes your games from Chess.com and Lichess using Stockfish and OpenAI's API to help you improve.

 ## Features